AnggaR96s/Reforestation/README.md

-## What did the Red light say to the Green light?
-Don't look at me I'm changing!
+## What do I look like?
+A JOKE MACHINE!?